Trade unions in the United Kingdom: History

 As factories closed, membership declined steeply in the 1980s and 1990s, falling from 13 million in 1979 to around 7.3 million in 2000.
 In September 2012 union membership dropped below 6 million for the first time since the 1940s.
-Union membership has since begun rising gradually again, reaching 6.44 million in 2019.
+Union membership declined in parallel with the reduction in size of many traditional industries which had been highly unionised, such as steel, coal, printing, and the docks.